Irritation or stinging of the eyes is often known as burning eyes. Burning eyes can be uncomfortable and are a cause for concern.

 Eye Allergies

 Otherwise known as allergic conjunctivitis, eye allergies develop when irritants enter the eye.
-The body responds to these substances by creating histamines, which can lead to burning eyes.
+The body responds to these substances by creating histamines, which can lead to burning sensations in the eyes.

 Common triggers of eye allergens include: